thephpleague/omnipay-sagepay/README.md

 the `transactionId` then acknowledge the acceptance and provide a final URL the user is taken to.

+If using an iframe for the hosted credit card form, then on return to the final redirect URL (provided by the notification handler) it is your site's responsibility to break out of the iframe.

 ## Sage Pay Shared Methods (for both Direct and Server):

 * capture()